Nick Saban is ready for another season -- and that's just the beginning

 Or as Saban likes to remind his coaches, "If you ain't coaching it, then you're letting it happen."

-One thing we know about Saban is that he's going to keep coaching it, the only way he knows how.
+One thing we know about Saban is that he'll keep coaching it, the only way he knows how.

 "He's as invested as he's ever been, and I don't see him leaving any time soon," Harris said.